 - First, you need to stand in Mountain pose (Tadasana) at the top of your mat.

-- Now Bending your elbows and bring your palm together in Anjali pose(prayer position) make sure hands near the chest.
+- Now, bend your elbows and bring your palms together in Anjali pose(prayer position), making sure your hands near your chest.

-- In this position lower your hips towards the ground and sit on your soles of the feet.
+- In this position, lower your hips towards the ground and sit on the soles of your feet.

 - Keep your thighs wider than the upper part of the torso.